-Orleans Bay was one of my favourite destinations east of Esperance, with the most perfect beaches you’ve ever seen, plenty of 4WD tracks, great fishing and diving and great accommodation.
+Orleans Bay is one of our favourite destinations on the south coast (in fact in WA too!), with the most perfect beaches you’ve ever seen, plenty of world class 4WD tracks, great fishing, diving and exploration opportunities.
 You really can’t ask for more than that!

 Where is Orleans Bay?